Small Vectors, Big Effects: A Mechanistic Study of RL-Induced Reasoning via Steering Vectors: Steering Vector Persistence

 \section{Steering Vector Persistence}

-\Cref{fig:per-layer-steering-qwen} shows that steering at different layers yields similar performance.
-We checked a hypothesis whether the steering imposed at an early layer is propagated forward and expressed by a later layer through a largely shared mechanism.
+\Cref{fig:per-layer-steering} shows that, in our experiments, steering at different layers yielded similar performance.
+One possible explanation is that an early steering vector could propagate through the network into a "virtual" linear steering vector at a later layer, targeting the same mechanism.
+We designed the next experiment to test this hypothesis.

-Specifically, we measured how a steering vector applied at layer $i$ persists through the network up to layer $\ell$.
-For each input we computed the change in hidden states after the first $\ell$ layers,
+For each input $x$, we computed the change in the layer-$\ell$ hidden state induced by steering at layer $i$:

-where $F_{<\ell}(x)$ denotes the output of the first $\ell$ layers of the transformer $F$, $s_i$ is the steering vector injected at layer $i$.
+where $F_{<\ell}(x)$ is the output of the first $\ell$ layers of the transformer, and $s_i$ is the steering vector injected at layer $i$.

-We then evaluated two quantities: \begin{enumerate}[leftmargin=1.2em, labelsep=0.4em, itemsep=0pt, topsep=2pt, parsep=0pt] \item \textbf{Diff-Diff CosSim:} the cosine similarity between each $\Delta F_{<\ell,i}(x)$ and the mean effect $\mathbb{E}_x[\Delta F_{<\ell,i}(x)]$ over the dataset (how consistently the intervention points in the same direction). \item \textbf{Diff-Vector CosSim:} the cosine similarity between each $\Delta F_{<\ell,i}(x)$ and the layer-$\ell$ steering vector $s_\ell$ (whether the propagated effect aligns with the layer’s own steering direction). \end{enumerate}
+We then calculated two summary statistics: \begin{enumerate}[leftmargin=1.2em, labelsep=0.4em, itemsep=0pt, topsep=2pt, parsep=0pt] \item \textbf{Diff-Diff CosSim:} the average cosine similarity between $\Delta F_{<\ell,i}(x)$ and the mean effect $\mathbb{E}_x[\Delta F_{<\ell,i}(x)]$ over the dataset (how consistently the intervention pointed in the same direction). \item \textbf{Diff-Vector CosSim:} the average cosine similarity between $\Delta F_{<\ell,i}(x)$ and the layer-$\ell$ steering vector $s_\ell$ (whether the propagated effect aligned with that layer's own steering direction). \end{enumerate}

-\Cref{fig:persistence_qwen} summarizes the results. \emph{Diff–Diff CosSim} shows that (a) alignment of the induced shifts gradually decays as the perturbed hidden states propagate through the network; (b) the next layer receives an almost uniform shift -- cossims are always $\ge 0.8$; (c) values remain well above random (consistently $> 0.3$); and (d) the shifts on the last layers become aligned.
-Taken together, the shifts drift as they traverse the network but remain clustered around a common direction.
+\Cref{fig:persistence_both} (top) shows the results for Qwen2.5-Math-7B. \emph{Diff-Diff CosSim} indicates that (a) alignment of the induced shifts gradually decayed as the perturbation propagated; (b) the next layer received an almost uniform shift (cosine similarities were always $\ge 0.8$); (c) the shifts never became orthogonal (consistently $> 0.3$); and (d) alignment increased again in later layers.
+Taken together, these observations suggest that the induced shifts drifted as they traversed the network, but remained clustered around a common direction.